abhushanaj/Hacktoberfest-2019-celebration/README.md

 # Let's Celebrate the Open Source Festival of Hacktober by making a contribution in the simplest way possible.

-Let's make a simple contribution to this repository and increase your chances of winning awesome cool swags from Hacktober Fest.
+Let's make a simple contribution to this repository and increase your chances of winning awes51645ome cool swags from Hacktober Fest.

 Let me show you how easy it is: